District of Columbia Commission on the Arts and Humanities (CAH)

 -College tuition expenses;

--Funds that are provided to universities, service organizations, foreign governments, or District of Columbia government agencies, including DC Public Schools.
+-Funds that are provided to universities, service organizations, foreign governments or District of Columbia government agencies, including DC Public Schools.

 -Costs related to fundraisers and off-site special events; and

 CAH staff members are available to assist grant applicants through group or individual technical assistance.
 CAH staff members will not write applications for applicants.
+However, CAH staff members are available by appointment (up to thirty (30) minutes) to review application drafts on government business days from application release date through one (1) week prior to the grant application deadline.
+Applicants may contact CAH at (202) 724-5613 to schedule an application review meeting.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.